Art by Jahbu

 - 12 x 18" Framed or Non-framed

 - 24 x 36" Canvas Print

 About this painting:

-Mwila, or Mumuhuila people are a cluster of semi-nomadic ethnic group living in southern Angola, in the area of Huila.
-Mwila people actually belongs to the larger Nyaneka-Khumbi (Nhaneka-Humbe) amalgamated ethnic inhabiting the Haumpata Plateau and along the headwaters of Rio Caculovar in South Western Angola in Huila Planato or Huila Province, the province that takes it name from the people.
+Mwila or Mumuhuila people are a cluster of a semi-nomadic ethnic group living in southern Angola, in the area of Huila.
+Mwila people actually belong to the larger Nyaneka-Khumbi (Nhaneka-Humbe) amalgamated ethnic inhabiting the Haumpata Plateau and along the headwaters of Rio Caculovar in South Western Angola in Huila Planato or Huila Province, the province that takes it name from the people.
 (Atlas of Humanity)

 Make a statement in any room with this framed print, printed on thick, durable, matte paper.
 The matte black frame that's made from wood from renewable forests adds an extra touch of class.